Doom Eternal: Release

-The March 20, 2020, release date for Doom Eternal came to coincide with that of Nintendo's Animal Crossing: New Horizons.
+Doom Eternal was announced by publisher Bethesda Softworks at E3 2018.
+Originally set to be released for Windows, PlayStation 5, Xbox One and Stadia on November 22, 2019, the game's release was delayed to March 20 the following year.
+Id Software had to crunch extensively throughout 2019 to finish the game.
+The release date for Doom Eternal coincided with that of Nintendo's Animal Crossing: New Horizons.
 Due to the demand expected for both games, and in light of the COVID-19 pandemic, GameStop decided to begin selling Doom Eternal one day earlier, on the 19th, to minimize crowding.
 The stark contrast in tone between both games, combined with them being released on the same day, prompted fans of both series to celebrate the coincidence by creating light-hearted crossover art featuring the Doomguy and Animal Crossings Isabelle as "best friends".
+The Nintendo Switch version, developed by Panic Button, was released on October 8, 2020 as a digital game, while physical units of the game were distributed by Limited Run Games in July 2022.
+It was released for PlayStation 5 and Xbox Series X and Series S on June 29, 2021, adding higher frame rates and ray-tracing.